hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 * JavaScript is the programming language of HTML and the Web, which is mainly used for image manipulation, form validation, and dynamic changes of content.

 ## Scraper

+Before we try to get data, here is the logic we should know.
+Basically, when we scrape a website, firstly we need to know the website.

+1. Does the website provide its own API to get the data?
+2. If no, we will scrape the data from it's html.
+3. All data or information is stored in the html tags.
+Tag names are settled by the website creators, which always appears as pairs.
+So, all we need to do is to find the tags that contains our required data.
+For example, the article titles are usually in `h1`, and texts are usually in `p`.
+You can find those tags by using Chrome DevTools, which we talked about this at the beginning of the chapter.
+4. After we find the data and the tags, we write code to get them(using `control flows`), clean them(`manipulating strings`,`strip()`,`replace()`...), and store them into files(`CSV`,`JSON`).

 ### New module: BeautifulSoup